As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - mini-marshmallows for topping

-- Preheat the oven to 350ºF.
-Line an 8″ x 8″ pan with foil, spray with non-stick cooking spray, and set aside.
+- Preheat the oven to 350ºF (177ºC).
+Line an 8″ x 8″ baking pan with foil, spray with non-stick cooking spray, and set aside.

-- In a medium size bowl, combine cooled butter, eggs, peanut butter, and sugars.
-Add the flour and stir until just combined.
-Fold in peanut butter chips.
+- In a medium size bowl, whisk together the cooled butter, eggs, peanut butter, and both sugars until smooth.

 Check out more of my bars and squares perfect for picnics!